PepijnVanErp-98/QuizzerApp/README.md

-# QuizzerApp
+# Quizzer app

- Fun little quizzer app
+A cool quiz app that you can play with your friends using websockets